cth2015/cth-documentation-middleman/source/content/story-blocks/item-02-block-01.html.md

 ---
-title: The Alternative Classroom
+title: From Content to Context
-date: 29-12-2015
+date: 30-12-2015
 item: 2
-block: 2
+block: 1
 ---
-Imagine two classrooms.
-In the first, you see a teacher who teaches a group of students.
-The student’s contribution is only minimal.
-In the second classroom, you see a group of people sharing what they know with each other.
-Yet, many traditional classrooms – and even many online learning spaces – are modelled after the first classroom.

-The Coding the Humanities pilot set out to create an alternative classroom where knowledge is contributed and shared by everyone.
+Everybody possesses knowledge or a skill that they could share with others.
+But in too many classrooms – both online and offline – what students know is mostly left out.
+Coding the Humanities creates a classroom that offers context to everybody’s knowledge.